zdotdev/Frontend-Notes/7. Pick a Framework/React.md

 import React from 'react'

-// This will return object so access the element with dot const NickName = (props) => { // Add parameter to use the imported variable.
+// This will return object so access the element with dot export const Nickname = (props) => { // Add parameter to use the imported variable.
 Name it props as a default but you can name it anything
 	return (
 		<div>
 			<h1>My nickname is {props.name}</h1>